dfki-ric-underactuated-lab/6rus_cosserat_kinetostatics/README.md

 elastic kinematic links connected in parallel between the end-effector (EE) and the base platform.
 PCRs are actuated primarily through large deflections of the interconnected elastic links unlike by rigid joints in rigid parallel mechanisms.
-In this paper, Cosserat rod theory-based forward and inverse kinetostatic models of 6-RUS PCR are proposed.
+In this work, Cosserat rod theory-based forward and inverse kinetostatic models of 6-RUS PCR are proposed.
 A set of simulations are performed to analyze the proposed PCR structure which includes maneuverability in 3-dimensional space through trajectory following, deformation effects due to the planar rotation of the